We offer legal assistance for workers who have been injured on the job in Rock Hill and York County.

 Rock Hill is the fifth-largest city in South Carolina.
 Located about 25 miles south of Charlotte, the area has seen a tremendous population boom over the last decade, with more than 75,000 residents as of 2019.

-The area was first settled by European settlers in the 1830s, although the area was previously populated by members of the Catawba Indian tribes, some of whose members still live in the area.
 An interesting aspect of how Rock Hill came to be a town is due to the railroad running through the area.
 It was originally planned to go from Charlotte to Columbia and run through Ebenezerville, but residents there didn’t want the loud, dirty trains running through their community.
 So when several prominent families in the Rock Hill area offered right-of-way through their land, the railroad jumped at the chance—and it was only a 2-mile detour.

 Rock Hill is known for scenic riverfront views of the Catawba River and more than 31 parks.
 It’s also known for its historic downtown, which consists of a dozen buildings built around 1840 which today house dining options and retail stores.
 The first general store was built in the town around 1849.
 The city’s primary public college is Winthrop University, a liberal arts school founded in 1886 with roughly 6,000 students.